JudeOsborn/ridiculous_gae_flask/README.md

 # Ridiculously Simple App Engine + Flask

-Absolutely the simplest App Engine and Flask web app I could imagine.
+A ridiculously simple App Engine + Flask boilerplate for when you just need to make stuff.

 No backend.
 A simple entry point and Jinja template.